ACM40960/project-Chenxi-Li/README.md

 ### Visualization：
 In this project, several visualizations are used to analyze the training process.
 Below are the performances of the visualizations included in this project:

 #### Training History: Accuracy and loss plots for training and validation sets.
+The training and validation accuracy increase steadily and plateau around epoch 8, reaching nearly 100%.
+The training and validation loss decrease significantly and stabilize after epoch 6, indicating a well-fitting model with minimal overfitting.
 <img src="https://github.com/ACM40960/project-Chenxi-Li/blob/main/images/training_history.png" alt="Model Structure" width="800" height="300"/>

 #### Confusion Matrix: Heatmap to show the confusion matrix.
 <img src="https://github.com/ACM40960/project-Chenxi-Li/blob/main/images/confusion_matrix.png" alt="Model Structure" width="800" height="500"/>

 #### ROC Curve: ROC curves and AUC scores for each class.
+The ROC curve demonstrates the model’s ability to distinguish between classes, with an area under the curve (AUC) of 1.00, indicating perfect performance.
 <img src="https://github.com/ACM40960/project-Chenxi-Li/blob/main/images/roc_curve.png" alt="Model Structure" width="600" height="500"/>

 #### Classification Report
+The model achieved high performance metrics with targets of 0.98 for black bears and 0.99 for Newfoundland dogs.The overall accuracy of the model is 0.98, demonstrating its effectiveness in distinguishing between the two classes.

 |               | precision | recall | f1-score | support |
 |---------------|-----------|--------|----------|---------|